digital-asset/daml/test-common/canton/README.md

 # Canton dependency

-This folder (along with the `canton` entry in `//deps.bzl`) contains the infrastructure to work with custom Canton Enterprise Edition versions.
+This folder contains the  infrastructure to work with custom Canton Enterprise Edition versions.

 By default, we rely on the Canton-EE artifact defined in `BUILD.bazel`.
-However, we have the ability to, rather than depend on a published version, depend on an arbitrary Canton build.
+However, we have the ability to, rather than depend on a published version, depend on an arbitrary jar.

 ## Local development

-For local development, you can set the `local` attribute to `True` in `canton_dep.bzl`, and, rather than looking at the downloaded Canton-EE release, the Bazel build will then look for a local file under `canton/lib/canton-ee.jar` for its Canton source.
+For local development, you can set the `local_ee_canton` variable in `BUILD.bazel`, and, rather than looking at the downloaded Canton-EE release, the Bazel build will then look for a local file under `canton/lib/canton-ee.jar` for its Canton source.

 How you get that canton-ee jar there is entirely up to you; the assumption is that this would be the result of building a local checkout of Canton with your